manosriram/VCS/README.md

 #### Control-System which helps file tracking and storing different versions of files.

 ```
 Useful Way to deal with files.
+(Tested on UNIX)

 View previous versions by -log command. (./vcs -log)
 Copy the version's commit_id you need.